Skip to main content

 }

-If you want to complete this step with a GUI see Create a Knowledge
+To complete this step with the GUI, see Create a Knowledge Base.

 6